o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 :::info

-MINA amounts, in all o1js APIs and elsewhere in the protocol, are always denominated in nanoMINA = `10^(-9)` MINA (which is why we set `const MINA = 1e9`).
+MINA amounts, in all o1js APIs and elsewhere in the protocol, are always denominated in nanoMINA = `10^(-9)` MINA, which is why you set `const MINA = 1e9`.

 :::

-The transaction now has these account updates:
+The transaction now has three account updates:

 ```ts
 [